rafaelsoteldosilva/CryptoCurrencies/ReadMe.md

 And I used the [CoinGecko](https://www.coingecko.com/en/api) API to get the current values of the market CryptoCurrencies.
 It doesn't require API keys 😀😀

-Specifically, I used /coins/markets to get the CryptoCurrencies values:
+Specifically, I used /coins/markets to get the following CryptoCurrencies values:

-id
+- id
-symbol
+- symbol
-name
+- name
-image
+- image
-current price
+- current price
-price percentage change in the last 7 days
+- price percentage change in the last 7 days
-spark line in 7 days (it is useful for drawing the line charts)
+- spark line in 7 days (it is useful for drawing the line charts)

 ## Notes

-The components **Home**, **Portfolio** and **Market** should show line charts, in this version I couldn't show them since I kept getting library related errors (like @rainbow-me/animated-charts, and others)
+The components **/screens/Home**, **/screens/Portfolio** and **/screens/Market** should show line charts, in this version I couldn't show them since I kept getting library related errors (like @rainbow-me/animated-charts, and others)

 In a next version I'll have this issues solved.
-In the meantime, I showed a message "Here goes the chart", and in **Market** I showed "LineChart" in the place where a little line chart should be shown
+In the meantime, I showed a message "Here goes the chart" in **Home** and **Portfolio**, and in **Market** I showed "LineChart" in the place where a little line chart should be shown

 It also hard codes the current wallet of the user, in the constant dummyData.holdings I place what should be that current wallet.

-In another version of the app, it will keep it in a database, that could be PostgreSql, in conjunction with express and sequelize to ease the construction of the queries.
+In another version of the app, it will keep it in a database, which could be PostgreSql, in conjunction with express and sequelize to ease the construction of the queries.
 It will bring the buttons transfer and withdraw to life
 <br />
 <br />
 <br />

-Although the **Trade** button should be black according to the general design, I liked it white better 😀😀😀😀😀
+Although the bottom **Trade** button should be black according to the general design, I liked it white better 😁😁😁😁😁😁😁😁😁
 <br />
 <br />
 <br />

 Rafael Soteldo